Pirates, Piracy and the Law

 III.
 Privateering

-Of course, no discussion of piracy would be complete without discussing the legal form of piracy known as privateering.
-Privateering involved the state granting private merchant mariner’s licenses know as letters of marque, legally entitling the licensed mariner to rob ships of enemies and pirates.
+Of course, no discussion of piracy would be complete without discussing the legal form of privateering.
+Privateering involved the state granting private merchant mariners’ licenses, known as letters of marquMarqueally entitling the licensed mariner to rob ships of enemies and pirates.
 By operating under and within the letter marque’s scope, an act that would nominally be classified as piracy would not be legally definable as piracy.
-A licensed privateer was immune from a charge of piracy from the country that issued the license and from all other nations, including those whose shipping was attacked by the privateer.
-The customary international law demanded that other nations give a letter of marque full faith and credit and not consider its holder a pirate.
-Customary international law defined privateers as legal members of their country’s services engaging in a legal military operation.
-As a member of his ccountry’sservice, he was immune from criminal charges for killing done in pursuit of privateering, and if captured, he had to be granted prisoner of war status.
-It was very much like piracy, notwithstanding its legal status—the privateers were motivated by profit.
-After paying the State a share of the prize, they could keep the rest.
+A licensed privateer was immune from a charge of piracy from the country that issued the license and from all other nations, including those whose shipping was attacked by Piratepirate.

-In the United States, the Constitution allows only the US Congress to issue letters of Marque.
-This means a would-be privateer would only receive a letter of marque if and when both houses of Congress vote for it and it passes and, like any other act of Congress, it was signed by the U.S. President.
+In the United States, the Constitution allows only the U.S. Congress to issue letters of MarquMarques, which means a would-be privateer would only receive a letter of marquMarquend when both houses of Congress vote for it and it passes and, like any other act of Congress, it was signed by the U.S. President.
 This highly rigorous process was likely intended to screen out undesirable elements attracted to privateering.

 Share